 According to the World Bank’s Doing Business report, South Africa’s rank in ease of doing business fell from 74th in 2017 to 82nd in 2018.
 It ranks 136th for starting a business, where it takes an average, forty-five days. .
 South Africa ranks 147th of 190 countries on trading across borders, and the costs of importing are 55 percent higher than the costs of exporting.

 South Africa does not incentivize outward investments, and the largest outward direct investment is a gas liquefaction plant in Louisiana from energy and chemical company SASOL.
 There are some restrictions on outward investment, such as a R1 billion (USD 83 million) per year outward flow per company.
-Larger investments must be approved by the South African Reserve Bank and at least 10 percent of the foreign target entities voting rights must be obtained through the investment. .
+Larger investments must be approved by the South African Reserve Bank and at least 10 percent of the foreign target entities voting rights must be obtained through the investment.
+Financial Surveillance And Exchange Control .

 2. Bilateral Investment Agreements and Taxation Treaties